 Table of Contents

-In this series we will focus on the topic of Compressed Sensing.
+In this article we will focus on the topic of Compressed Sensing.
 We will start by motivating the interest in this recent field.
 Sparse signals are ubiquitous in nature, and the ability to recover them from a small number of measurements has a wide range of applications.
 We will try and understand the mathematical underpinnings of the theory, and why the l1-norm is used as a proxy for sparsity.

 1. Data compression